5 Factors More Important Than Rate of Return

 Key Points – 5 Factors More Important Than Rate of Return

-- The Rules About Sequence of Return Risk Change the Closer You Get to Retirement
+- The Rules About Sequence of Returns Risk Change the Closer You Get to Retirement

-- Inflation, Interest Rates, and Economic Health Are Out of Our Control, But We Can Plan for Them
+- Inflation, Interest Rates, and Economic Health Are Out of Your Control, But You Can Plan for Them

 When it comes to building your retirement plan, a lot of people think your rate of return is the No. 1 thing to keep in mind.
 While it is important, your investments aren’t the main factor when it comes to your plan.
-Dean Barber and Bud Kasper will review five factors that are more important than your rate of return on this episode of America’s Wealth Management Show.
+Dean Barber and Bud Kasper CFP®, AIF® review five factors that are more important than your rate of return on America’s Wealth Management Show.

-Dean Barber: No doubt about it.
-So, most people think that the rate of return on your investment is the holy grail and that it’s the most important thing.
-We’re going to throw a little bit of cold water on that today.
+Many people think that the rate of return on your investments is the most important thing when planning for retirement.
+We’re going to throw a little bit of cold water on that.
 It’s not that the rate of return isn’t important because it obviously is.
-But there are other things when you are thinking about putting your retirement plan together that I think are more important.
+But there are other things when you are thinking about putting your retirement plan together that are more important.

 In no particular order, here are the five factors that we’re going to talk about that should be considered prior to thinking about the rate of return.